SVCE-ACM/A-December-of-Algorithms-2020/README.md

 <h1>
     <img alt="header" src="/src/assets/Header.png" width="800"></img>
 </h1>
-Welcome to A December of Algorithms (2019).
-After the overwhelming response from last year, we present you with a new collection of algorithms to implement this December.
-Each Day, Each Algorithm ;) Finish them all to get prizes and certificate :)
+Welcome to A December of Algorithms (2020).
+After overwhelming responses from previous years, we present you with a new collection of algorithms to implement this December.
+Each Day, Each Algorithm ;) Finish them all to get a certificate :)

 **Send a pull request only after completing all 31 algorithms.**